nordeim/Account-Bookkeeping/docs/README_v3.md

 ## Usage Guide

 The application is under active development.
-Current functional areas include:
+Currently, the following areas have functional UI components:

 -   **Accounting Tab**:
     -   **Chart of Accounts**: View, add, edit, and (de)activate accounts.
-    -   **Journal Entries**: View list of journal entries with filtering.
+    -   **Journal Entries**: View list of journal entries.
 Create new general journal entries with multiple lines, tax codes.
 Edit draft entries.
 Post entries.
-Reverse posted entries.
--   **Customers Tab**:
-    -   View list of customers with basic search and active/inactive filter.
-    -   Add new customers with detailed information.
-    -   Edit existing customers.
-    -   Toggle active/inactive status of customers.
--   **Reports Tab**:
-    -   **GST F5 Preparation**: Select period, prepare GST F5 data based on posted transactions, view summary, save as draft, and finalize (which creates a settlement JE).
-    *   **Financial Statements**: Select report type (Balance Sheet, P&L, Trial Balance), set date parameters, generate and view an on-screen summary, and export to PDF or Excel.
 -   **Settings Tab**:
     -   View and edit Company Information.
     -   Manage Fiscal Years: Add new fiscal years and automatically generate their monthly or quarterly periods.
-View existing fiscal years.

-Other modules like Vendors, full Banking, advanced Product/Inventory Management, and the Dashboard are placeholders for future development.
+Other modules like Customers, Vendors, Banking, full Reports, and the Dashboard are placeholders for future development.
 Upon first run (after DB initialization), an `admin` user is created with the password `password`.
-You will be prompted to change this password for security.
+You will be prompted to change this password.

 ## Project Structure